CiscoDevNet/cisco-im-p-api-examples/README.md

 1. Edit the json and list files to define your server, users, contact, etc.
 (see `SET YOUR PARAMETERS` below)

+2. Make sure the computer you're using for the endpoint can accept and respond to TCP port 5000 (generally via firewall settings)

-2. Run the endpoint listener web service script `endpoint.py`
+3. Run the endpoint listener web service script `endpoint.py`

     $ python endpoint.py

-3. Run the script `pws-create.py`.
+4. Run the script `pws-create.py`.
 This tells Cisco IM&P about the endpoint, and subscribes to presence notifications for a contact.

     $ python pws-create.py

-4. Change the presence of the contact you defined in `enduser.json`.
+5. Change the presence of the contact you defined in `enduser.json`.
 You can do this with a Jabber/XMPP client or with the script `setpresence.py`

     $ python setpresence.py <presence, such as AVAILABLE>